redis/jedis/docs/advanced-usage.md

    t.set("key", "value");
 ```

 However, there are some commands like setnx, that include such a conditional execution.
 Those are of course supported within transactions.
-You can build your own customized commands using eval/ LUA scripting.
+You can build your own customized commands using EVAL / LUA scripting.

 ## Pipelining